-Q: Do I have to give my name when I contact the Ethics Help Line?
+Do I have to give my name when I contact the Ethics Helpline?

-A: You do not have to identify yourself, if permitted by law.
-Your report will be given a report number so that you can follow up for an update or we can try to contact you for more information.
+You do not have to identify yourself if permitted by law.
+Your report will be given a report number so you can follow up for an update, or we can contact you for more information.
 We will make every effort to protect your identity.
-If we have to disclose your identity in a legal action we pursue or that is taken against Pitney Bowes, we'll only disclose it to those who have a need to know and only to the extent necessary.
-Of course, if you've told others about your concern the Company cannot be held accountable for maintaining anonymity.
+Of course, if you've told others about your concern, the Company cannot be held accountable for maintaining anonymity.
 By providing your contact information, we can follow up with requests for critical information we may need to conduct an investigation.